 Balancing Your Path with Spiritual Technologies

-Developing a plan that incorporates all nine elements of a healthy spiritual practice is the best strategy.
-Using the right amount of each element will give you best results.
-We are talking about the outcomes of both spiritual and consciousness development, as well as, increased health and wellness.
+We recommend a plan that uses all nine elements of a healthy spiritual practice.
+Using the right amount of each element will give you the best results.
 This approach is what Joseph Campbell called the Hero’s Journey.

 Balancing your path is something that will accelerate your development.
 Since we are constantly changing, you will need to make adjustments in your practice to compensate.
 There are some common obstacles as well.